William R. Synnott: Early life

+Career

 Synnott came into prominence in the 1980s when he was head of Management Information Systems at the Bank of Boston, now BankBoston, where he coined the term chief information officer (CIO).
 In 1994 he retired at the Bank of Boston as vice president, and continued to work as consultant and lecturer, especially in Asia.
 At the Hong Kong Polytechnic University he developed their first MBA program.

 In the 1980s Synnott became known for his work on computer technology in business.
 He wrote two books and a series of articles, and chaired the Boston Chapter of the Society for Information Management in 1982.